NOTE: This is a joint post from

 Sandrine Dixson-Declève is director of The Prince of Wales’s Corporate Leaders Group (CLG), which brings together 23 global business leaders working to advocate solutions on climate change.

-Hubert Patricot is European president of Coca-Cola Enterprises, which manufactures and distributes Coca-Cola products in North Western Europe.
+Hubert Patricot is European president of Coca-Cola European Partners, which manufactures and distributes Coca-Cola products in North Western Europe.
 He has been part of the leadership group of the Prince of Wales’s Corporate Leaders Group since 2012.

-This article was originally published on the global Coca-Cola Journey website as part of a series updating Coca-Cola’s participation in events connected to the climate negotiations.
+This article was originally published on the global Coca-Cola Journey website as part of a series updating Coca-Cola European Partners’ participation in events connected to the climate negotiations.